yydzero/gpbackup-s3-plugin/README.md

 ## Notes
 The S3 storage plugin application must be in the same location on every Greenplum Database host.
 The configuration file is required only on the master host.

-When running gpbackup, the --plugin-config option is supported only with _--single-data-file_ or _--metadata-only_.

 Using Amazon S3 to back up and restore data requires an Amazon AWS account with access to the Amazon S3 bucket.
 The Amazon S3 bucket permissions required are Upload/Delete for the S3 user ID that uploads the files and Open/Download and View for the S3 user ID that accesses the files.